-We voted on 100% of all resolutions.
+- We voted on 100% of all resolutions.

+- We supported 94% of management recommendations.

-- We voted against 6% of proposals. - We abstained on 0% of resolutions.
+- We voted against 6% of proposals.

+- We abstained on 0% of resolutions.

 We publish our full voting records on our website, providing stakeholders with clear insight into our governance decisions.
 Our Engagement and Voting Policy is also publicly available to demonstrate our commitment to best practices in voting and stewardship.